Virginia basketball back on court, honors shooting victims

 A moment of silence was held before the game, for which roughly 2,000 Cavaliers fans were in the T-Mobile Arena stands.
 Players put their arms around each other during the national anthem, and several hung their heads.

-The three football players’ numbers were on coach Tony Bennett’s shooting shirt.

-“It’s not the way it’s supposed to be, it’s not,” Bennett said.
-“To have that performance — I know it’s just a game — but if it brought some momentary joy to any of those guys, thank goodness for that.”

-Christopher Darnell Jones Jr., a student and former Cavaliers football player, is accused of fatally shooting wide receivers Lavel Davis Jr. and Devin Chandler and linebacker D’Sean Perry.
-The players were on a bus returning from a trip to Washington to see a play.
+Former Cavaliers football player Christopher Darnell Jones Jr. is accused of fatally shooting wide receivers Lavel Davis Jr. and Devin Chandler and linebacker D’Sean Perry.
+Those players were on a bus returning from a trip to Washington to see a play.

 Running back Mike Hollins was injured and recovering following two surgeries.
 A fifth student, who is not on the team, was wounded and survived.